Cart 0

 Copy of Rise & Shine Portfolio & Services Banner copy 6.png

 Tracy serves as Director Of Ministry Development. and as one of our board members for The Guest House Project.
 She is on staff with Cru (formerly Campus Crusade for Christ) serving for the past 30 years.
-Her ministry focus is single mothers throughout the Atlanta area from the inner city to the Atlanta suburbs and her hope is to help single mothers find and follow Jesus and leave a legacy of faithfulness to their children.
-Having experienced betrayal trauma herself, she is also passionate about leading hurting woman to the beauty and healing that Jesus offers to the broken-hearted.
+Having experienced betrayal trauma herself, she is also passionate about leading hurting woman to the beauty and healing that Jesus offers.

 want to support our work?